Codes and Frequencies

 Post-secondary education includes technical and university degrees.
 Post-secondary technical programs lead to associate degrees, with expected duration of 2 to 3 years.
 The first stage of university education is composed of bachelor's degree programs, which last 5 to 6 years.
 Master degree programs take 2 to 3 years to complete, and specializations last 2 to 4 years.

-The 1961 and 1974 samples do not distinguish between types of post-secondary education, but university and non-university studies are separately identified in 1988 and 2001.
+The 1961 and 1974 samples do not distinguish between types of post-secondary education, while university and non-university studies are separately identified in 1988, 2001, and 2013.
 The 1961 sample does not report the number of years reached on higher education, or whether the person completed the program.
-Graduate education is only reported in the 2001 census.
+Graduate degrees are only reported in the 2001 and 2013 censuses.
+The 2013 sample includes a category for "technical higher education" that refers to technical degrees with expected duration of 2 years and that are taught at universities; these are grouped with "post-secondary non-university" responses because of the type of studies.

 Universe